Space Elevator Lexicon

 Japan Space Elevator Association (JSEA):

-organization handling all space elevator activities for universities and STEM activities in Japan and global aspects of space elevators.
+Handles all the space elevator activities for universities and STEM activities.
+Also handles the global aspects of space elevators.

 Japan Space Agency (JAXA):